-- LArSoft and dunetpc software versions are accessible at FNAL and remotely using CVMFS. - https://cdcvs.fnal.gov/redmine/projects/dune/wiki/Access_files_in_C VMFS - Don't miss the Quick Start guide at the bottom of the page - This tells you how to install CVMFS on your computer. - You will need two repositories - /cvmfs/dune.opensciencegrid.org. (to get DUNE software) - /cvmfs/fermilab.opensciencegrid.org (to get LArSoft and dependencies) - Adding files to CVMFS you will need permission from the DUNE S&C coordinators first.
+- LArSoft and dunetpc software versions are accessible at FNAL and remotely using CVMFS. - https://wiki.dunescience.org/wiki/DUNE_Computing/Access_files_in CVMFS - Don't miss the Quick Start guide at the bottom of the page - This tells you how to install CVMFS on your computer. - You will need two repositories - /cvmfs/dune.opensciencegrid.org. (to get DUNE software) - /cvmfs/fermilab.opensciencegrid.org (to get LArSoft and dependencies) - Adding files to CVMFS you will need permission from the DUNE S&C coordinators first.